At Paulton Infant School we recognise the value of Physical Education and intend for all children to:

 All young people are entitled to benefit from high quality physical education and there is significant evidence to show this supports other learning across the curriculum.

-PE also contributes to healthy and active lifestyles, improves emotional wellbeing, reduces poor behaviour, increased attendance and develop key skills such as leadership, confidence
+PE also contributes to healthy and active lifestyles, improves emotional well being, reduces poor behaviour, increased attendance and develops key skills such as leadership, confidence.

 At Paulton Infant School we are able to offer a very unique opportunity.
 All children in school take part in a weekly swimming session with trained instructors at Paulton Pool.